 However, there are some signs and symptoms to look for when traveling with your pet that may help you in figuring out if there is motion sickness involved.

-If you notice that your dog is suffering from excessive drooling on a trip, then it is likely they are experiencing motion sickness.
+If you notice that your dog is suffering from excessive drooling on a trip, then it is likely they are experiencing this due to motion sickness.
 However, some dogs can begin the drooling before the vehicle or plane starts moving.

 This is because they may sense that they are about to travel and know what is happening.